 Also known as Barred Ghoul, Bearded Ghoul, Caledonian Stinger, Devilfish, Devil Scorpionfish, Filament Devilfish, Filament-finned Stinger, Indian Ocean Walkman, Popeye Sea Goblin, Red Sea Walkman, Sea Goblin, Stingfish, Twostick Stingfish.

-Found on or partially buried in sand, over rubble and sand bottoms of coral reefs.
+Found on, or partially buried, in sand, over rubble, and sandy bottoms, of coral reefs.
 Very colourful when wings extended.

 They feed nocturnally on benthic crustaceans and fish.

 Widespread Western Indian Ocean

 Scorpionfish are masters of camouflage, enabling them to lie in wait for their victims to come close, before lunging forward and inhaling their prey with their large mouths.

 When disturbed they raise the spines along their backs and will usually move off out of harms way, however, if cornered they are able to charge at considerable speed.